SarahMelki/SarahMelki/README.md

 ⚙️ Hello, World!
 I'm on a mission to build phenomenal digital experiences, and I'm always on the lookout for solutions to your problems.
 <br></br>
  ⚡️ My background is in computer science, CG, and digital media.
-My current scope is full-stack web applications and systems design.
+My current scope is full-stack web applications.
   <br></br>
- 📚 Some days, I get lost in my readings on nutrition sciences, quantum computing, and the intricacies of blockchain development.
-Away from code, I spend my time in photography while exploring culture and travel!
+ 📚 Away from code, I love to explore my other passions, from reading about nutrition sciences and quantum computing to indulging in photography and travel.
   <br></br>
   💎 Other Fun Facts: I'm a professional pianist, occasional bassist & 3D modeler.
   <br></br>